 Prosperity and advancement

 North Indian Hindu traders open their fresh account books on this day and pray for success and wealth in the next year.
 People purchase new clothing for their families.
 Employers, too, buy new uniforms for their workers.
 At day, homes are cleaned and adorned, and by night, clay oil lamps provide illumination.
 Bombay and Amritsar have the best and most beautiful illuminations.
 Thousands of lamps illuminate the iconic Golden Temple in Amritsar in the evening.
-This event inspires individuals to do good things by instilling kindness in their hearts.
-This includes Govardhan Puja, a Vaishnavite celebration on Diwali’s fourth day.
-They feed the destitute on a massive scale on this day.
+This event encourages individuals to do good by instilling kindness in their hearts.
+This includes Govardhan Puja, the celebration of Vaishnavite on the fourth day of the Diwali festival.
+On this day, they feed the poor on a large scale.

 Bring your true self to life.

-Diwali’s lights also represent a season of inner illumination.
-The light of lights, according to Hindus, is the one that shines persistently in the chamber of the heart.
-The soul is illuminated by sitting quietly and focusing the attention on this greatest light.
-It’s a chance to cultivate and enjoy eternal happiness.
+The lights of Diwali also represent a season of inner illumination.
+According to Hindus, the light of light is the light that shines continuously in the atrium.
+Sit quietly and focus on this greatest light and the soul will be illuminated.
+This is an opportunity to cultivate and enjoy eternal happiness.

 From the gloom to the light…